zbMATHOpen/zbmath-open-kg/README.md

 - Python libraries: `rdflib`, `SPARQLWrapper`, and others (see requirements.txt)
 - Java 8 or higher (required only if you run Apache Jena libraries outside Docker)
 - Docker (for running RDF triple stores like Apache Jena Fuseki without manual Java setup)
-  - We use [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) as an example for its simplicity
+  - [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) is used as an example for its simplicity
-  - *Note:* Production SPARQL endpoints use Virtuoso (See the [`zb-virtuoso`](./zb-virtuoso) directory for the complete Virtuoso setup.)
+  - *Note:* Our public SPARQL endpoint uses Virtuoso (See the [`zb-virtuoso`](./zb-virtuoso) directory for the complete Virtuoso setup.)

 ### Data Harvesting